Bhatt21/Synd-Innovate/README.md

 ---

 ## Running the app
-- Once you have cloned the repository and installed Android Studio, connect your physical device via USB.
+- Once you have cloned the repository and installed Android Studio, connect your physical device via USB.Follow the instruction at https://facebook.github.io/react-native/docs/running-on-device to use your physical device as an emulator
-- Navigate to the directory where the repo was cloned.
+- Open command prompt with administrator rights and navigate to the directory where the repo was cloned.
-- Now open command prompt with administrator rights and install all dependencies mentioned above
+- Install all dependencies mentioned above
 ```shell
 cd AndroidApp
 npm install -g react-native-cli